simplysh/enso/README.md

 The expressive templating engine.

 ## Note
 enso is still in development!
+Syntax and design choices might change.

 ## What is enso?